 Tonsil stones, also called tonsilloliths, are areas of hard yellow-white calcification, located on or within the tonsils.
 Some people are aware of them but many people don’t even know they have them.
 They can range in size, and can cause the tonsils to swell or become infected.
 Patients main concern is that they often give off a bad odor, and cause bad breath.

 Your tonsils are made up of crevices, tunnels, and pits called tonsil crypts.
 Different types of debris, such as dead cells, mucus, saliva, and food, can get trapped in these pockets and build up.
 Bacteria and fungi feed on this buildup and cause a distinct odor.
 Overtime the debris hardens.
 Tonsils stones are more common in patients with poor dental hygiene, large tonsils, chronic sinus issues or tonsillitis.
 Some symptoms of tonsil stones can include: bad breath, difficulty swallowing, ear or throat pain, ongoing cough, swollen tonsils, or white or yellow debris on the tonsils.
-Here at Innovation Drive Dental in Vaughan, we can remove these stones quite easily and painlessly.
+Here at Innovation Drive Dental in Vaughan, we have seen many patients who have tonsil stones and if they are

 Many patients ask this common question when visiting our office, the short answer is to prevent cavities and reverse early signs of decay.
 Fluoride works by neutralizing the acidity in your saliva, in order to minimize or eliminate attacks the tooth structure after each meal.
 Fluoride can also help reduce sensitivity in recessed areas in the mouth where the root of the tooth is exposed.